Election: Systems

-In an indirect democracy, voting is the method by which the person elected (in charge) represents the people, whilst making decisions.
-Direct democracy is the complete opposite, the people make the policy decisions directly without selecting a representative to do it for them.
+In an indirect or representative democracy, voting and elections are the method by which the people choose the people who will represent them, whilst making decisions.
+Under Direct democracy the people vote to show their preferences to make policy decisions directly without selecting a representative to decide for them.

 A majority vote is when more than half of voters vote for the same person or party.
+This happens any time only two are in the running for a post but only sometimes when two or more candidates are in the running.
+Plurality is when the successful candidate or candidates are decided just by relative strength, having more votes than the other candidates, whether in a multiple-winner context or in a single-winner context.

-However, whilst it is usually said each individual's vote does count, many countries use a combination of factors to decide who has power, not the at-large "popular vote".
+Many countries use a combination of factors to decide who has power, not the at-large "popular vote" using either the majority or plurality method.
 Most influential of these factors are districts that divide the electorate.
-For example, in the UK a party winning plurality in a majority of constituencies wins majority government, but they may not always have the most individual votes (i.e. they may have lose the popular vote but still win the seat count).
-(It is also possible for a party to win plurality in a minority of constituencies (but more than any other one party) and thus win minority government.)
+For example, in any country where first past the post is used in numerous separate districts such as the UK, a party winning plurality in a majority of constituencies wins majority government, but they often do not have a majority of votes, and sometimes not even the most individual votes (i.e. another party may have more votes but the party still takes more seats).
+(It is possible for a party to win plurality in a minority of constituencies (but more than any other one party) and thus win minority government.)

-Electoral systems are the detailed constitutional arrangements and voting systems that convert the vote into a political decision.
+Electoral systems consist of the detailed constitutional arrangements and voting systems that convert the vote into a political decision.